bduggan/raku-dawa/README.md

 is active.
 To also stop thread 7 while debugging, you can add a breakpoint (since breakpoints apply to all threads).

+The `eval` command can be used to evaluate expression in another thread.
+For instance, `eval 7 $i` will evaluate the `$i` in thread 7.

+The `ls` command can show lexical variables in another thread.
+Note that only variables in the innermost lexical scope will be shown.

 ## ABOUT THE NAME

 The word `dawa` can refer to either medicine or poison in Swahili.
 In the